WWF Wrestlemania I

 The Setup

 This is it – The first Mania.
 How much more needs to be said?
 Hogan teamed with a legit pop culture star at the time, Mr. T, against the perfect heel tag team in Orndorff and Piper.
-Regarding pop culture stars, Cyndi Lauper worked her magic in Wendi Richter’s corner.
+Regarding pop culture stars, Cyndi Lauper worked her magic in Wendi Richter’s corner in the show’s semi-main event.
 Andre and Studd had worked several slam matches for cash at various house shows, and we got another here.
 It was a clever way to do a match without one of the giants having to job.

 The Business